 After testing this durag type, I found that it does a sub par job at laying the hair down.
 It only slightly beats the velvet durags which says a lot given that these mesh poly du rags don’t look as good as the velvets.

 Overall I would say pass on these mesh poly durag in favor of the silk like polyester durags that have more of a shine to them.
 I believe the difference is made in the weight of the two.
 These mesh poly durags are extremely light weight while the silk like polyester durags have more of a wight to them.
+These are not offered by 3WP due to their lack of lay down power.

 Satin durags are another type of durag you may come across.
 These durags appear to be silky.
 They have a silk like shine to them and have a very smooth feeling at touch.
 Those are characteristics of silk.
 The thing that set these satin durags apart from silky durags is the weight of the fabric.
 It is clear that they are not silky in whole because they tend to be very light weight which is not a characteristic of silk.